vigneshpillutla/bookStore/README.md

-# Session based Login Auth.
+# E-Book Store

-This is a react app which has the basic routes and api calls configured for a session based authentication
+This repository contains the frontend code of SEM V mini-project.

 ## Installing dependencies